 I’ve had many readers and new bloggers e-mail me for tips on starting a blog.
 I love answering e-mails and helping people, but I often found myself answering many of the questions multiple times.
 So I thought writing a series on how to start a blog would be a more effective method of helping people realize their goal of starting their own blog.

 This “how to start a blog” series is intended to help you decide if blogging is for you, and if it is, how to set up a blog and get it going.
-There are thousands of other topics that can be covered outside the scope of this series, but I will leave it to the hundreds of blogger that blog about blogging, getting traffic, making money and similar topics.
-At the end of the series I will link out to several other resources that will help you on your journey of improving your blog once you get it going.
+There are thousands of other topics that can be covered outside the scope of this series, but I will leave it to the hundreds of bloggers that blog about blogging, getting traffic, making money, and similar topics.
+At the end of the series, I will link out to several other resources that will help you on your journey of improving your blog once you get it going.

 What is a Blog?